g5becks/cbor-db/README.md

-# Depot DB
+# Cbor-DB

 An embedded database for typescript and nodejs.
-Built as a tiny wrapper around leveldb using (borc)[].
+Built as a tiny wrapper around leveldb using [borc](https://www.npmjs.com/package/borc).

 ## Overview

-Depot DB is a performant database designed for embedded projects and low traffic web apps.
+Cbor-DB is a performant database designed for embedded projects and low traffic web apps.
+It uses [cbor](https://cbor.io/) for encoding instead of json which enables smaller storage size as well as storage of arbitrary blobs.

-It has a different, yet familiar query language.
+Cbor-DB is based on [Depot-DB](https://www.npmjs.com/package/depot-db), like Depot-DB, it has a different, yet familiar query language.
 Typescript.

-In depot the "where" is a function that is passed all of the documents in the db.
+In cbor-db the "where" is a function that is passed all of the documents in the db.

 If the function returns true, the document is added to the collection, otherwise it is ignored.